 Need to make a payment overseas?
-Maybe your daughter’s gap year has turned out to be more expensive than she bargained for, or you’re buying a nice little beach-front bungalow in Mexico?
+Maybe your daughter’s year abroad has turned out to be more expensive than she bargained for, or you’re buying a nice little beach-front bungalow in Mexico?

 Whatever the reason, when you transfer money overseas, you’ll want to be on the look out for the best deal to do so.

-We’ve collected some of the important International Money Transfer (IMT) features that might affect your transfer here to help you get a clear picture of what you’re looking for.
+We’ve collected some of the important international money transfer (IMT) features that might affect your transfer to help you get a clear picture of what you’re looking for.

 IMTs sometimes come with hidden fees which can quickly add up and seriously decrease the amount of foreign currency you get out of a transfer.
-Usually there’ll be an exchange fee, and sometimes you’ll pay others, like amendment or cancellation fees.
-Check out our IMT fees and charges guide for more information.
+Usually there’ll be an exchange fee, but other fees could include amendment or cancellation fees.

-If you’re working to a schedule, how quickly the transfer can be processed may also be important.
+If you want to a schedule transfer, then how quickly the transfer is processed can be important.
 Usually an IMT will take 1-5 days to be completed - mostly so the provider can verify your identity and do security checks.